UAFS-CS1024/inClassExamples-S24/README.md

-# inClassExamples-S24
+# CS 1024 In Class Examples Spring 2024

-CS 1024 In Class Examples Spring 2024
+This repo will contain the daily examples (Eclipse projects) from the daily examples covered in classes.
+After the initial clone of this repo, you can just **git pull** the updates down each day.